LeonardoBonacci/train-of-thought/README.md

 ## Custom Kafka Connector
 Use these configuration ....
-Go to localhost:3030 - Connectors etc., check  logs and topics Sometimes it's necessary to restart 'source' after you've first setup the connectors.
+* Go to localhost:3030 - Connectors etc., check  logs and topics
+* Sometimes it's necessary to restart 'source' after you've first setup the connectors.
 This in order to read the stations topic from the beginning.
+* docker-compose stop source ; docker-compose start source

 ## Run Me
 * docker run --net=host -it tile38/tile38 tile38-cli